-Score explanation: Rush University Medical Center has an investment committee to oversee its endowment portfolio.
+Rush University Medical Center has an investment committee that oversees its endowment portfolio.
 Although over 65% endowments are in global equity, the institution has investments with fossil fuel companies.
-Though students have reached out to inquire - there has not been any formal advocacy regarding divestment from fossil fuels.
-This would be awarded 0 points.
+Though students have reached out to inquire, there has not been any formal advocacy regarding divestment from fossil fuels.
+Faculty within the Sustainability Department are working to advocate for divestment, however there is still significant room for organized advocacy from students.